eth-brownie/brownie/docs/api.rst

     Given an address, returns the corresponding ``Account`` or ``LocalAccount`` from the container.

+.. py:classmethod:: Accounts.mnemonic(phrase, count=10)

+    Generates ``LocalAccount`` instances from a seed phrase based on the BIP44 standard.
+Compatible with `MetaMask <https://metamask.io>`__ and other popular wallets.

+.. py:classmethod:: Accounts.remove(address)

+    Removes an address from the container.
+The address may be given as a string or an ``Account`` instance.

+.. py:classmethod:: Accounts.clear()

+    Empties the container.

 .. py:class:: Account

     An ethereum address that you control the private key for, and so can send transactions from.
-It is a sub-class of ``str``, so if given as a method argument it will be interpreted as the public address.

 .. py:attribute:: Account.address